The Big Problem that Big Tech cannot solve

 2. DEMOCRATIZE the mechanisms of control

-4. Force INCENTIVE alignment for Big Tech
+4. Create INCENTIVE alignment for Big Tech

 User and societal wellbeing need to be the guiding principles for healthy online content practices.
 Currently, those aren’t aligned with what Big Tech is optimizing for, making intervention and rebalancing of incentives a necessity.
 An independent safety infrastructure that can deliver transparency, democratize the mechanisms of control, establish widely accepted industry standards and conduct safety testing will require significant and long term financial resourcing.
 This should be provided by Big Tech which currently operates a highly profitable business model while exposing its users to widespread harm and safety problems.

 5. Make individual RESPONSIBILITY count

 None of us individually should tolerate toxicity online and the disregard of good neighbor standards.
 Norms of expression online should be aligned with our long-established standards for in-person communications and social interactions.
 This requires humanizing online communications and a level playing field for online and offline behavior.
 Each of us individually has a responsibility and needs to act accordingly - through awareness of the online risks and willingness to exercise the controls and choice we all have, to protect ourselves from online harm and censorship overreach.
-We need to identify and reject failure of common sense norms we use in physical interactions, filter bubbles, echo chambers and cancel culture, and replace it with the respect and kindness that is a hallmark of most in-person interaction in public spaces.
+We need to identify and reject failure of common sense norms we use in physical interactions, filter bubbles, echo chambers and cancel culture, and replace it with the respect and kindness that is a hallmark of interpersonal relationships.
 Each of us plays a role and our choices matter.